ericacha/shoes_brands_assessment-/README.md

 by Erica Cha

 A list of  out local shoe stores and the brands of shoes they carry.
-Allow user to creat Brands.
-When a user is viewing a single store, list out all of the brands that have been added so far to that store and allow them to add a brand to that store.When a user is viewing a single brand, list out all of the stores that carry that brand and allow them to add a store to that brand.
+Allow user to create Brands and see what are sold at the store.

 Technology
 <br>